(Repeats without change to headline or text)

 They breached security systems designed to keep out intruders by creating duplicates to "SecurID" electronic keys from EMC Corp's (EMC.N) RSA security division, said the person who was not authorized to publicly discuss the matter.

 It was not immediately clear what kind of data, if any, was stolen by the hackers.
-But the networks of Lockheed and other military contractors contain sensitive data on future weapons systems as well as military technology currently used in battles in Iraq and Afghanistan.
+But Lockheed's and other military contractor networks house sensitive data on future weapons systems as well as military technology currently used in battles in Iraq and Afghanistan.

-Weapons makers are the latest companies to be breached through sophisticated attacks that have pierced the defenses of huge corporations including Sony (SNE.N), Google Inc (GOOG.O) and EMC Corp (EMC.N).
-Security experts say that it is virtually impossible for any company or government agency to build a security network that hackers will be unable to penetrate.
+They are the latest companies to be breached through sophisticated attacks that have pierced the defenses of huge corporations including Sony (SNE.N), Google Inc (GOOG.O) and EMC Corp (EMC.N).
+Security experts say that it is virtually impossible for any company or government agency to build a security network that hackers will be unable to pierce.

-The hackers learned how to copy the security keys with data stolen from RSA during a sophisticated attack that EMC disclosed in March, according to the source.
+The hackers learned how to copy those electronic keys with data stolen from RSA during a sophisticated attack that EMC disclosed in March, according to the source.

 EMC declined to comment on the matter, as did executives at major defense contractors.